unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/properties_maps_ffi.rst

     See the `Rust documentation for CodePointMapData <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/maps/struct.CodePointMapData.html>`__ for more information.

     See the `Rust documentation for CodePointMapDataBorrowed <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/maps/struct.CodePointMapDataBorrowed.html>`__ for more information.

+    .. js:function:: get(cp)

+        Gets the value for a code point.

+        See the `Rust documentation for get <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/maps/struct.CodePointMapDataBorrowed.html#method.get>`__ for more information.

+    .. js:function:: get_set_for_value(value)

+        Gets a :js:class:`ICU4XCodePointSetData` representing all entries in this map that map to the given value

+        See the `Rust documentation for get_set_for_value <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/maps/struct.CodePointMapDataBorrowed.html#method.get_set_for_value>`__ for more information.

     .. js:staticfunction:: try_get_general_category(provider)